HaruAtari/programming-practice-for-beginners/src/com/haruatari/task26/Description.md

-# Searching for the lists' intersection
+# Searching for the intersection of two lists of integers

 You should implement the `List<Integer> Task.findIntersection(List<Integer> x, List<Integer> y)` method which takes two lists of integers and return a list of values that occur in both input lists.